Veronika Machová

-Veronika Machová (born 17 August 1990) is a Czech beauty pageant contestant from Rokycany who won Miss World Czech Republic 2010 on Saturday 20 March 2010.
-She is a student of Pedagogical Faculty, Charles University in Prague.
+Veronika Machová (born 17 August 1990) is a Czech model and beauty pageant titleholder who won Miss World Czech Republic 2010 on Saturday 20 March 2010.
+She is studied Pedagogical Faculty, Charles University in Prague.

 Machová competed in Miss World 2010 in China.

 Personal life

 On 22 December 2012 she gave birth to a son Denis.
 On 20 June 2015 she married his father, Ice hockey player Roman Červenka.